Employers Have Discretion Over Time Off

 “When an employer has an established policy or agreement to provide paid vacations, the law regulates this.
 For example, upon termination or resignation, a company must timely pay the employee all vested and unused vacation pay or risk penalties.
 Forfeiting vested vacation benefits is illegal.

-“Companies can establish ‘caps’ or ‘ceilings’ on vacation pay accruals and have discretion to control either the scheduling of vacation time or the amount of vacation that may be taken at a particular time.
+“Companies can establish ‘caps’ or ‘ceilings’ on vacation pay accruals and have the discretion to control either the scheduling of vacation time or the amount of vacation that may be taken at a particular time.

 “Employers can prohibit employees from taking a vacation during spring break, summer, or the Christmas season.